diana134/hp-api/README.md

 # Future Work
 ## A better DB
 I chose SQLite because it's lightweight and easy to protype with for a small project like this.
 For a production system, I would want something more robust like PostrgrSQL or MySQL.
+I wrote the code in such a way that replacing the `database.js` file should be the only work required to change out databases.

+## Testing
+I feel tests have limited utility on a small project like this, but as it scales, tests become an invaluable tool to ensure stability and consistency.

 ## Security
 ### Authentication